hazcod/maclaunch/README.md

 ## How does it work?

+maclaunch will list 3 distinct types of entries on your macOS system that can be persistently installed:

-Lists XML/json/binary plist files in LaunchAgents and LaunchDaemons folders which are loaded by launchctl.
+1. Configuration files for LaunchAgents and LaunchDaemons which are loaded by launchctl.
+2. Kernel extensions loaded in the kernel.
+3. System extensions loaded in userspace.

-When disabling an item, it uses launchctl to natively stop loading that service.
+When disabling an item, it uses `launchctl`, `kextutil` or `systemextensionsctl` to natively stop loading that service.
 It does **not** alter the contents in any way or moves the file, so it should work with practically any service.

 The name you provide can either be specific to that service or function as a filter to work on multiple services simultaneously.